There are two types of electors' meetings:

-- Special Electors' Meetings, which may be called at any time to cover a specific issue.
+- Special meetings, which may be called at any time to cover a specific issue.

 Each elector who is present is entitled to vote on matters to be decided, but does not have to vote.